 Applications for this programme are now closed, however there is still time to apply for one of our distance learning master's programmes.

-In response to a high level of student interest in viral infections, the School has decided to offer the opportunity for students who focus on viruses in their module and project choices to be awarded a Master's degree in Medical Microbiology (Virology).
+LSHTM offers the opportunity for students who focus on viruses in their module and project choices to be awarded a master's degree in Medical Microbiology (Virology).
 This choice will depend on the module selection of the individual student in Terms 2 and 3 and choice of project.

 Duration: one year full-time or split-study over two years.
 Ways to study explained.

 Watch programme leaders and students talk about the programme.

 "Complex ideas were delivered in a lucid, comprehensible manner, while practicals were unique in that they closely simulated real-life diagnostic laboratory situations."

 By the end of the programme students should be able to: